 Not everyone is aware that Curacao has more to offer than white sanded beaches, brightly painted houses in Willemstad and a great party scene.
 For those who love to travel, explore in nature and like to work out, Curacao offers great opportunities.

-Our favorite, yet most challenging activity, was climbing the Christoffelberg.
-Once you reach the top you will not only be at the highest point of Curacao, you will also be treated with stunning panoramic views over the island.
+Our favorite, yet most challenging activity, was climbing Mount Christoffel.
+Once you reach the top you will not only be at the highest point in Curacao, you will also be treated with stunning panoramic views over the island.

-There are eight hiking trails, allowing the visitor the choice between an easy stroll, or for instance, a challenging hike to the top of the Christoffel mountain (recommended for early morning).
+There are eight hiking trails, allowing the visitor the choice between an easy stroll or a challenging hike to the top of Mount Christoffel (recommended for early morning).